 - Coordinate travel arrangements for staff and Executive Council

-The above examples of typical work activities are meant to illustrate the general range of work functions performed by the position and are not meant to be all-inclusive or restrictive.
+The above examples of typical work activities are meant to illustrate the general range of work functions performed by the position and are not meant to be all-inclusive of assigned duties or restrictive.

 To apply for this position, please send a cover letter and resume to Ariana Jacob at email@example.com.
 Applications received by December 1st will be given preference; accepting applications until the position is filled.